 - Check your permission to register.
 If you have any holds on your account taking the time to verify that you have permission to register will allow you time before registration opens to address any restrictions.

 - Update or confirm your address.
 This is required of all students during the fall.
 Students will not be permitted to register either online or in-person until this is completed.

 - Refer to the registration section of this website for continued information.

 Private Music Lessons

 Private music lessons may be taken by non music majors for elective credit (1.5 credits, seven hours of instruction per semester).
 Private lessons carry an additional course fee of $220 for non music majors.

 Questions related to private music lessons can be directed to Michelle Wall in the School of Music via email email@example.com.

 To Register for a Private Music Lesson:

 - Review the private music lesson course section listing for available instrumentation and faculty.
 This listing includes the subject code, course, and section numbers used for registration.

 - Registering for a private music lesson takes place during the standard registration period and can be done both online or in person.
-There is a $220 course fee assed to non music majors registering for private music lessons.
+There is a $220 course fee assessed to non music majors registering for private music lessons.

 - Students should contact the professor directly via email to arrange a meeting time immediately upon registering for a private music lesson.
 The meeting time and day will be listed on a student's schedule as TBA.